Floods can happen anywhere it rains.

 Here are a few things to know about flood insurance:

 Flood watches, warnings, and evacuation notices are science-based predictions that are intended to provide adequate time for evacuation.

 Those who wait for actual confirmation of catastrophic levels may be trapped by flooding or traffic.

 Know these four impending water hazard terms, and what to do when one of the following is issued to keep your family safe:

 Flooding is possible.
 You should leave or be prepared to move to higher ground immediately upon short notice.
 Tune in to NOAA Weather Radio, commercial radio, or television for more information.

 Flash flooding is possible.
 Be prepared to move to higher ground; list to NOAA Weather Radio, commercial radio, or television for more information.

 Waters are rising or will rise soon; if advised to evacuate, do so immediately.

 A flash flood is occurring; seek higher ground on foot immediately.

-If a warning is sounded, immediately log on to your favorite weather or news website, or turn on the radio or TV for emergency updates and details on evacuation routes.
+If a flood warning is sounded, a flood is imminent.
+Turn on the radio or TV for a weather update and evacuation routes.
 Grab your disaster kit, collect your valuables in large plastic bags, and get out of Dodge.
 Or where ever you're at.